By Chris Manganiello

 With the U.S. Supreme Court case out of the way, CRK looks forward to again advocating for a shared water plan like the one we helped develop with the ACF Stakeholders.

-The three states have the opportunity to turn to an existing technical solution produced by the ACF Stakeholders—a collaborative group of agricultural, municipal, industrial, environmental, individual, and other interests who live, work, and use the water resources of the ACF river basin.
+The three states can turn to an existing technical solution produced by the ACF Stakeholders—a collaborative group of agricultural, municipal, industrial, environmental, individual, and other interests who live, work, and use the water resources of the ACF river basin.
 Their Sustainable Water Management Plan (2015) offers recommendations to improve data collection and drought management; to alter operations of the Corps’ five dams and reservoirs; and to reduce water withdrawals while maximizing returns.
 The plan represents a technical solution formed from the ground-up where a top-down solution has been lacking.

 CRK also believes there are two important things that Georgians and our downstream neighbors should take from the U.S. Supreme Court’s 2021 opinion in Florida v.
 Georgia.

 First, the Justices emphasized Georgia’s “obligation to make reasonable use of Basin waters in order to help conserve that increasingly scarce resource.”
 This statement matters because Georgia argued that the state’s water use was reasonable.
-All of the water conservation and efficiency work Georgia has done and that was cited in their legal arguments was indeed deemed reasonable.
+All the water conservation and efficiency work Georgia has done and that was cited in their legal arguments was indeed deemed reasonable.
 The Justices’ opinion also means those laws, policies, and tools are here to stay.
 There can be no major roll-backs in water conservation and efficiency policy in Georgia.
-There can only be roll-forwards and quantifiable demonstration of reasonable use.
+There can only be roll-forwards, new strategies, and quantifiable demonstration of reasonable use.

 Second, the most progressive acknowledgment in the Court’s opinion was that Georgia stated throughout the case that “climatic changes” are affecting our rivers.
 One of Georgia’s central arguments was that reduced river flows in Florida were not Georgia’s fault.
 It was drought, said Georgia, which has become more frequent and damaging.
 The Court accepted this argument.